pluteski/speech-to-text/blog/content/hashgraph.md

 provides [asynchronous byzantine fault tolerance](https://hashgraph.com/faq/#what-is-bft), using what it calls "gossip about gossip."

 _Whaaaat?_  A system based on second hand rumors?
 Whisper logs?
 We're really supposed to trust this thing?
-Read on to find out.  _At least about what I know.
+Read on to find out.

+..._At least about what I know.
 If you know something I don't, you can tell someone in our mutual hashgraph.
 If we live in a world defined by gossip, as is rumored to be the case, the math says that I'll almost surely find out._

 ## How does Hashgraph compare to Bitcoin?
 Distributed consensus is an extremely useful concept in distributed computing.